craigmcc/apache-turborepo/packages/ramp-api/README.md

 pnpm install
 ```

-In your application's `.env` or `.env.local` file, you will need to declare the following
+(2) In your application's `apps/{your-app}/.env` file, you will need to declare the
-variables:
+following environment variables:

 | Variable Name              | Description                                                                 |
 |-----------------------------|-----------------------------------------------------------------------------|